Yes! Did you know that patients who use CPAP and don’t regularly clean their equipment are 32 percent more likely to get pneumonia?

 - CPAP soap or dishwashing soap

-If there is any water left in your humidifier in the morning, empty your water chamber and rinse out with tap water.
-Allow the water chamber to air-dry.
-Refill with distilled water right before bedtime.
-Do not allow water to sit in your water chamber all day as it is a good environment for bacteria and mold to thrive.
+Empty the chamber, rinse with tap water and allow to air dry.
+Then refill with distilled water right before bedtime.
+Do not allow water to sit in your chamber all day as it is a good environment for bacteria and mold to thrive.

-Once a week, your equipment requires a complete wash.
-Ideally, this should be scheduled early in the morning to allow your equipment to dry.
-Here is how to do it:
+Fill your sink with warm, soapy water and gently wash your mask, including the headgear.
+Ideally, this should be scheduled early in the morning to allow your equipment to air dry.

-- ALMOST THERE!
-Take your water chamber and gently scrub the inside with soapy water then properly rinse it.
-Next, pour in a mixture of one-part vinegar and 2-parts water into the water chamber.
-Allow the mixture to sit for 30 mins.
+Gently scrub the inside with soapy water then properly rinse it.
+Next, pour in a mixture of one-part vinegar and two-parts water, let sit for 30 minutes, then properly rinse and air dry.
 This will sanitize and decalcify your water chamber.
-Once your timer is up, properly rinse and air dry.